 How can I reduce my carbon footprint with air filters?

 By using a VFD design, you can greatly reduce energy consumption and reduce your carbon footprint and still have clean indoor air in your building.
-How VFD fans can reduce energy consumption
+How VFD-controlled fans can reduce energy consumption

 Decarbonization and Net Zero

 Net zero has become a buzz term lately to describe a process that seeks to reduce net carbon emissions progressively towards zero.
 This can be achieved through carbon credits trading or by using more renewable energy resources such as wind and solar panels.

 The United Nations states, “The science shows clearly that in order to avert the worst impacts of climate change and preserve a livable planet, global temperature increase needs to be limited to 1.5°C above pre-industrial levels.
 Currently, the Earth is already about 1.1°C warmer than it was in the late 1800s, and emissions continue to rise.
 To keep global warming to no more than 1.5°C – as called for in the Paris Agreement – emissions need to be reduced by 45% by 2030 and reach net zero by 2050.” -United Nations Climate Change Net Zero Coalition.

 HOW REASONABLE IS IT TO AIM FOR A TARGET OF NET ZERO EMISSIONS?